aruss/IdentityBase/README.md

 ### Platform

 IdentityBase is built against ASP.NET Core 2.2 using the tooling that ships with Visual Studio 2017 on Windows 10.
-This is the only configuration we support on the issue tracker.

 ### Clone